Tau1 Aquarii

-The stellar classification of τ1 Aquarii is B9 V; right along the borderline between a B- and A-type main sequence star.
+The stellar classification of τ1 Aquarii is B9 V; at the borderline between a B- and A-type main sequence star.
 This is a candidate silicon star; a type of Ap star of class CP2 that shows a magnetic field.
 It is around 100 million years old and is spinning rapidly with a projected rotational velocity of 185 km/s.
-The star has 2.7 times the mass of the Sun and double the Sun's radius.
-It is radiating 63.5 times the luminosity of the Sun from its photosphere at an effective temperature of 10,617 K. When examined in the infrared band, it displays an excess emission that is a characteristic of stars with an orbiting debris disk.
+The star has 2.8 times the mass of the Sun and 2.788 the Sun's radius.
+It is radiating 87 times the luminosity of the Sun from its photosphere at an effective temperature of 10,560 K. When examined in the infrared band, it displays an excess emission that is a characteristic of stars with an orbiting debris disk.
 The model that best fits the data suggests there are two concentric circumstellar disks.